OGB_119561_Amna's son Abdel, 25 takes his herd out to graze.jpg

 Settlement, employment, and poverty in in the West Bank

-The Israeli military occupation, intensifying coercive environment (incl. settlement expansions) and lack of accountability are primary drivers of poverty in the West Bank (incl.
-East Jerusalem).
-According to the World Bank, restrictions on Palestinian access to Area C -- the 61 percent of the West Bank that is under full Israeli civil and military control and where most settlements are located – cost the Palestinian economy about $3.4 billion in losses a year.
+The Israeli military occupation, intensifying coercive environment (including settlement expansions) and lack of accountability are primary drivers of poverty in the West Bank.
+According to the World Bank, restrictions on Palestinian access to Area C—the 61 percent of the West Bank that is under full Israeli civil and military control and where most settlements are located—cost the Palestinian economy about $3.4 billion in losses annually.

 Unemployment in the West Bank has increased as a result: The unemployment rate among Palestinian youth stands at 40 percent (63 percent in Gaza).
 Some Palestinians do find work in Israeli settlement farms and factories (which receive support from the Israeli government).
 This is often because they are restricted from pursuing other livelihoods and have little other choice.